 Jail outreach is being done on a weekly basis and on an as-needed basis.
 This office has been responsible for migrating over 250 veterans to treatment facilities in the last year.
 We regularly negotiate with the DA, Public Defender and Courts to get veterans released to a residential treatment facility.
-The Sheriff is so happy with our initiative that he has created a MOD just for veteran inmates and we get access to all veterans who request our services.
 The Sheriff identifies veterans when they are booked and we are alerted when they want to see us.
-We work closely with the Veterans Justice Outreach personnel from the VA and the housing coordinator for the VA along with all the non-profits in Northern California including Swords to Plowshares, Bridge to Life, Mission Solano, Sac Veterans Resource Center, Community Action Committee of North Bay and others.
+We work closely with the Veterans Justice Outreach personnel from the VA and the housing coordinator for the VA along with all the non-profits in Northern California including Swords to Plowshares, Bridge to Life, Mission Solano, Sac Veterans Resource Center.
+Community Action Committee of North Bay and others.
 This office spends well over \$18,000 a year in work hours and resources to facilitate the contact and release of these veterans to treatment facilities.
 We also get them connected to VA medical, HUD VASH housing, pension and compensation benefits.
 We regularly work with and help veterans with bad paper and find them resources that will help them.
-The new Vet Court that started in September 2014 now has 20 ongoing participants and will increase participation depending on the resources we can muster.
+The new Vet Court that started in September 2014 now has 24 ongoing participants and will increase participation depending on the resources we can muster.
 We feel our maximum would be 30 with existing resources.
 Our Vet Court differs from most Vet Courts in that we take veterans who are violent offenders and offer a diversion program to those who do not qualify for or do not need a full blown Vet Court experience.
 We have started a diversion process where we help veterans with SUD and mental health problems get out of jail and into treatment even if they do not have nexus to qualify them for 1170.9 treatment under the authority of the Penal Code and Vet Court.
 We are indeed unique in the state.
+We have also started a new Vet Court in Vallejo that meets once a month to take the load off the Fairfield Vet Court.
 As stated, this process is already implemented and needs increased funding to use more resources as the population of the court grows.
 The CVSO uses 8 to 10 hours a week on vet court activities.